 Blended platform cost across 50,000 segments:

-The Standard → Pro jump at 50K (the headline)
+The Standard → Growth jump at 50K (the headline)

-Round it and you've got roughly $380 in additional monthly margin that lands in your pocket the moment your pooled volume crosses into Pro — assuming your resale price to clients stays exactly where it is.
+That's $200 in additional monthly margin that lands in your pocket the moment your pooled volume crosses into Growth — assuming your resale price to clients stays exactly where it is.
 You didn't raise a single client's bill.
 You just consolidated volume so your cost dropped a tier.

 That's the entire argument for pooling client volume onto one agency account: your resale price is fixed by the market, your cost is set by your total volume, and the breakpoints reward you for aggregating.